-- Sociocultural linguistics: with an emphasis on language and identity and the intersections of language and race
+- Sociocultural Linguistics: with an emphasis on the intersections of language and race and language and beauty

-- Latin American Studies: with an emphasis on race and ethnicity, post-colonial racial systems, and the Spanish-speaking Caribbean
+- Latinx Studies: with an emphasis on race and ethnicity, the Spanish-speaking Caribbean, and diasporic identities

 My scholarship engages the communities that inform my research, the students in my classroom, and the world that we are all privileged to explore.
 I am on a journey of discovery, and I welcome you to come along!

 Wheeler, E. M. (Accepted) Points of Contention: The Racial State and Evolving Discourses on Identity in the Dominican Republic.
 Caribe, page numbers pending.

 Wheeler, E. M. (2019) La belleza tiene nombre.
 El lenguaje y la construcción de la belleza femenina en el mundo hispanohablante.
 Editorial AXAC, 45-59.

 Wheeler, E. M. & S. Freeman Jr. (2019) “Scholaring” While Black: Discourses on Race, Gender, and the Tenure Track.
 Journal of the Professoriate, 57-86. *PDF*

 - Wheeler, E.M.
 (2017).
 La semántica de las categorías de matiz racial en la República Dominicana: Hacia centros y periferias.
 In Centros de irradiación y periferias de la lengua española, ed.
 José María Santos Rovira, 49-60. (https://sites.google.com/a/campus.ul.pt/jornadas-de-linguistica-hispanica/ediciones-anteriores-1).